 This all-woman team overcame many obstacles including tent-camping around 13,000 feet for almost a month, trekking upwards of 10 miles a day through arduous terrain,managing the effects of altitude sickness, and fighting off the elements.Ultimately, they completed their goal.

+Marcia Hogan has had her sights set on the Snowman Trek for a long time.
 “While the trek was intimidating, we recognized that such an opportunity does not drop out of the sky.
 It’s not easy to find a group of women with similar interests, physical stamina, and a commitment to plan and prepare appropriately for a trip like this,” says Marcia.
 “We trusted each other because we all approached this challenge with the same ardor and effort.”

 The landscapes of the Snowman Trek are filled with sacred trees, prayer flags, and rock cairns—physical reminders of an incredibly rich cultural heritage.
 “We are especially grateful for so many opportunities to experience the Bhutanese culture throughout this adventure,” says Marcia.